zhouyuan/OAP/oap-data-source/arrow/README.md

 Please notes: If you choose to use libhdfs3.so, there are some other dependency libraries you have to installed such as libprotobuf or libcrypto.

 ### Build and install Intel® Optimized Arrow with Datasets Java API
-You have to use a cusotmized Arrow to support for our datasets Java API.
+You have to use a customized Arrow to support for our datasets Java API.

 ```
 // build arrow-cpp
-git clone --branch native-sql-engine-clean https://github.com/Intel-bigdata/arrow.git
+git clone -b branch-0.17.0-oap-1.0 https://github.com/Intel-bigdata/arrow.git
 cd arrow/cpp
 mkdir build
 cd build